 · Shortness of breath-

 The medical terminology used for Shortness of breath is Dyspnea.
 It requires deep breathing techniques, i.e., breathing in deeply through the abdomen, which can help manage their breathlessness.

 Intake of black coffee helps to treat breathlessness, as caffeine can reduce Tiredness in the muscle of a person's airway.

 Consuming fresh ginger in warm water helps to minimize Shortness of breath caused by a respiratory infection.

 Muscle pains can reduce by drinking ginger tea.
 Ginger has anti-inflammatory properties that an excellent remedy for both muscle and joint pain.

-Further, turmeric contains active ingredient curcumin that is known for its anti-inflammatory and antioxidant properties, so a pinch of it can be added in regular meals.
+Further, turmeric contains the active ingredient curcumin which is known for its anti-inflammatory and antioxidant properties, so a pinch of it can be added to regular meals.

 Secondly, garlic is rich in sulfur and selenium, both of which can help to relieve joint and muscle pain.
 Sulfur in garlic helps to alleviate inflammation, and selenium has an antirheumatic effect.

 · Sore throat-

 It refers to pain, itchiness, or irritation of the throat.
 Which can be reduced by using honey with tea or can take it independently.